Top Graduate Degrees in Business (2021)

 Featured Professor: Irena Vodenska, PhD

-Dr. Irena Vodenska is an associate professor in finance at Boston University’s Metropolitan College, where she is also director of finance programs.
+Dr. Irena Vodenska is a professor of finance at Boston University’s Metropolitan College, where she is also director of finance programs.
 She earned her MBA from Vanderbilt University and her PhD in econophysics (statistical finance) from Boston University.
+She has also earned her BS from the University of Belgrade.

 Other Programs of Note: